Gesture: Kendon's continuum

 In order to better understand the linguistic values that gestures hold, Adam Kendon, a pioneer in gesture research has proposed to look at it as a continuum from less linguistic to fully linguistic.
 Using the continuum, speech declines as "the language-like properties of gestural behaviors increase and idiosyncratic gestures are replaced by socially regulated signs".

 Gestures of different kinds fall within this continuum and include spontaneous gesticulations, language-like gestures, pantomime, emblems, and sign language.
 Spontaneous gesticulations are not evident without the presence of speech, assisting in the process of vocalization, whereas language-like gestures are "iconic and metaphoric, but lack consistency and are context-dependent".
 "Language-like gesture" implies that the gesture is assuming something linguistic (Loncke, 2013).
 Pantomime falls in the middle of the continuum and requires shared conventions.
 This kind of gesture helps convey information or describe an event.

 Following pantomime are emblems, which have specific meanings to denote "feelings, obscenities, and insults" and are not required to be used in conjunction with speech.
 The most linguistic gesture on Kendon's continuum is sign language, where "single manual signs have specific meanings and are combined with other manual signs according to specific rules".

 Philosophy

-In recent years, various authors have dealt with philosophical theories of gesture, proposing different versions.
-Among the most important we should note that of Giorgio Agamben, presented in the book Karman, in which the gesture is seen as a pure means without purpose, as an intermediate form between the doing of praxis and that of poiesis.
+Giorgio Agamben, in the book Karman, says gesture is a pure means without purpose, as an intermediate form between the doing of praxis and that of poiesis.
 In an opposite spirit, Giovanni Maddalena introduced The philosophy of gesture where gesture is defined as any performed act with a beginning and an end that carries on a meaning (from the latin gero = to bear, to carry on).
 According to this philosophy, gesture is our normal procedure to embody vague ideas in singular actions with a general meaning.
-Gesture is forged by a dense blending of icons, indices, and symbols and by a complexity of phenomenological characteristics, such as feelings, actual actions, general concepts, and habits (firstness, secondness, and thirdness in Charles S. Peirce’s phenomenology).
+Gesture is forged by a dense blending of icons, indices, and symbols and by a complexity of phenomenological characteristics, such as feelings, actual actions, general concepts, and habits (firstness, secondness, and thirdness in Charles S. Peirce's phenomenology).